AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md

 <!--
       DRAFTED IN FLARE: from the Request document add to issue assigned to:
         For more information on publishing a project as a Help Request Queue, see
-       <a href="../../../manage-work/requests/create-and-manage-request-queues/queue-details-tab-overview.md" class="MCXref xref">Overview of the Queue Details tab in a project</a>. -->
+       <a href="../../../manage-work/requests/create-and-manage-request-queues/queue-details-tab-overview.md" class="MCXref xref">Overview of the Queue Details tab in a project</a>.

-## Information about projects I&#39;m on
+       -->

+## Informações sobre projetos em que estou trabalhando

 Consulte também [Notificações: Informações sobre projetos em que estou](../../../workfront-basics/using-notifications/notifications-information-about-projects-im-on.md).